sibiselvakumar/-snap-capture-event-scheduler/README.md

 # Snap Capture — Event Scheduler 📸

 A full-stack **event booking and scheduling platform** for a photography business, built with React, Node.js/Express, and MySQL.
-Customers can browse wedding/event packages, check date availability, book events, and pay online; admins can manage packages, bookings, billing, and a photo gallery from a dedicated dashboard..
+Customers can browse wedding/event packages, check date availability, book events, and pay online; admins can manage packages, bookings, billing, and a photo gallery from a dedicated dashboard.

 ## Features